Felicio Ramuth

 Felicio Ramuth (born 11 November 1968) is a Brazilian politician who has served as Vice Governor of São Paulo under Governor Tarcísio de Freitas since 2023.
 Elected in the 2022 gubernatorial election, Ramuth previously served as Mayor of São José dos Campos from 2017 to 2022.
 Ramuth was a member of the Brazilian Social Democracy Party (PSDB) until 2022, when he joined the Social Democratic Party (PSD).

 Early life and education

-Ramuth was born 11 November 1968 in the city of São Paulo.
+Ramuth was born 11 November 1968 in the city of São Paulo to a Jewish family.
 Ramuth received an education in business administration, graduating with an MBA in Public Management from Fundação Getulio Vargas.

 Mayor of São José dos Campos

 From January 2017 to March 2022, he served as mayor of São José dos Campos, the fifth most populous city in the state São Paulo.
 He was first elected mayor in the 2016 municipal election with 62% of the vote, and was reelected in 2020 with 58.21% of the vote.
 Prior to serving as mayor, he served as secretary of transport and as communication planning advisor for mayor Eduardo Cury.

+Felicio's management pointed to debts of more than R$ 300 million, inherited from the previous management.

+Felício promoted the regulation of Shared Resource Providers (Provedores de Recursos Compartilhados), which encompasses, for example, individual passenger transport applications.
+In May 2017, it struck a deal with Uber.